ayrat555/fang/README.md

 Background job processing library for Rust.

-Currently, it uses Postgres to store state.
-But in the future, more backends will be supported.

 Note that the README follows the master branch, to see instructions for the latest published version, check [crates.io](https://crates.io/crates/fang).

 ## Installation